Methodological Aspects on Model Validation: Out-of-Time Validation

 - Predicting the concentration of a certain substance in the blood.

 We also have in these cases the difference between: "what was expected" vs. "what it is".

 This difference can take any number.
 This is the error or residuals.

 If the model is good, this error should be white noise .
 It follows a normal curve when mainly there are some logical properties:

 - The error should be around 0 -the model must tend its error to 0-.

 - The standard deviation from this error must be finite -to avoid unpredictable outliers-.

 - There has to be no correlation between the errors.

 - Normal distribution: expect the majority of errors around 0, having the biggest ones in a smaller proportion as the error increases -likelihood of finding bigger errors decreases exponentially-.

-Out-of-Time Validation is an strong validation tool to simulate the running of the model on production with data that may not need to depend on sampling.
+Out-of-Time Validation is a powerful validation tool to simulate the running of the model on production with data that may not need to depend on sampling.